opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/configuration.md

-# ODH and RHODS Configuration
+# ODH and RHOAI Configuration

 ## Standard configuration

-As an administrator of ODH/RHODS, you have access to different settings through the Settings menu on the dashboard:
+As an administrator of ODH/RHOAI, you have access to different settings through the Settings menu on the dashboard:

 ![Settings](img/settings.png){ style="width:200px"}